 A Life of Happiness

-The only thing that effectively removes guilt is the knowledge that Jesus has broken its power by taking full responsibility for our sins and paying our debt to God’s justice.
+The only thing that effectively removes guilt is knowing that Jesus has broken its power by taking full responsibility for our sins and paying our debt to God’s justice.
 It’s the knowledge that the Lord has separated us from our transgressions as far as the east is from the west (Psalm 103:12) and has drowned them in the depths of the sea (Micah 7:19).

 God wants you to be happy.
 God wants you to have great joy.
 He wants you to be confident that you will live with him for all eternity.
 That is why his message to you is “Forgiven!”